nikola-arman/ai-deepsearch/SOLUTION_DESIGN.md

 - Identifies knowledge gaps that require further searches
 - Decides if the search process should continue or if sufficient information has been gathered
 - Generates new search queries to fill knowledge gaps when needed
+- Implements a two-stage content generation process:
+  - **Outline Creation Stage**: Generates a structured outline with key points, direct answer description, and hierarchical notes outline
+  - **Content Writing Stage**: Expands the outline into comprehensive content with detailed paragraphs while maintaining the structure
 - Formats the final answer in a structured format with key points, direct answer, and detailed notes

 ## Implementation Details